Who are we ?

 Santé Diabète is a Non-Governmental Organization founded in 2001 to respond to the lack of access to healthcare for people with diabetes in Africa and to the failure to take this health emergency into account by development actors at the global level.

-First present in Mali, Santé Diabète then expanded its programs to Burkina Faso, the Comoros as well as in France (headquarters of the association) with permanent teams in each country and a network of more than 200 local and international partners.
+Initially present in Mali, Santé Diabète then developed its actions in Burkina Faso, the Union of the Comoros, as well as in France (headquarters of the association), with permanent teams in each country.

 Our mission

-STRENGTHENING AND STRUCTURING HEALTH SYSTEMS FOR BETTER PREVENTION AND MANAGEMENT OF DIABETES
+STRENGTHENING AND STRUCTURING HEALTH SYSTEMS FOR BETTER PREVENTION AND CARE OF DIABETES

-With a team of 40 people and more than 200 local and international partners, Santé Diabète acts every day in countries to save lives through prevention and diabetes management programs that aim to improve the quality of life of people affected by this chronic disease.
+With a team of 40 staff members and over 200 local and international partners, Santé Diabète works every day across countries to save lives through prevention and diabetes care programs, aiming to improve the quality of life of people affected by this chronic disease.

-Our NGO focuses its intervention on a global approach including all the areas necessary for the implementation of prevention and quality management of diabetes.
+Our NGO focuses its work on a comprehensive approach that encompasses all areas essential to the prevention and quality management of diabetes.

 THIS INNOVATIVE APPROACH TRANSLATES INTO PRACTICE